tanishkajain024/ai-resume-shortlisting-agent/README.md

 ---

 # 📄 License

-This project is developed for educational and internship evaluation purposes.
+This project was developed as part of the AI Enablement Internship Program for educational, learning, and evaluation purposes.